Avid Media Composer Automation Features:

 Smart Finishing Prep for Retimed Media

-What it does: Identifies subclips with nested (or embedded) re-times are automaticly before turnover, online, or color.
+What it does: Identifies subclips with nested (or embedded) retimes before turnover, online, or color.

 Your benefit: No missed offspeed clips in massive action scenes.

-VFX tracking stays tied to the cut.
-Developing Tank detects VFX markers, remembers shots that were previously deleted, compares changes across sequences, and keeps the tracker current.
+Stop losing shots when markers get deleted.
+VFX dailies workflows require tracking changes across edit versions without rebuilding spreadsheets by hand.
+Developing Tank detects VFX markers, remembers shots that were previously deleted, compares changes across sequences, and keeps your VFX dailies tracker current without manual entry.

 Automatic VFX Detection